samcondon4/SPHEREx-lab-tools/docs/user_guide/data_output/standard.rst

 | For any given output filetype, these pieces of information are separated but linked together via two indices called *RecordGroup*
-  and *RecordGroupInd*. *RecordGroup* is an integer identifying a set of records that are grouped together, for instance after being generated from the same Procedure Sequence. *RecordGroupInd* identifies unique records within a larger Record Group.
+  and *RecordGroupInd*. *RecordGroup* is an integer identifying a set of records that are grouped together, for instance after being generated from the same Procedure Sequence. *RecordGroupInd* identifies unique records within the larger Record Group.

+| Depending on the specific recorder in use, these categories can be merged together into a single larger table, or kept
+  separate.

 Example
 --------